SarahJD/jokes/README.md

-# Project Title
+# Dad Jokes

-This is a simple progress bar using JavaScript to navigate and show the progress between the 4 points.
+This is an app that gives you randomly a different joke everytime you click on the button.
+It fetches jokes from an API using the fetch() method.

+While the classic fetch() approach with the promise chaining is outcommented, you find the async await syntax in the code.

-This is the 2nd project from Brad Traversy's Udemy Course "50 Projects in 50 Days - HTML, CSS & JavaScript".
+This is the 10th project from Brad Traversy's Udemy Course "50 Projects in 50 Days - HTML, CSS & JavaScript".